search...

 Diet is known to exacerbate symptoms of irritable bowel syndrome (IBS).
 In Canada, accessing dietary treatment for IBS is a challenge due to lack of resources.
 Some patients lack access to dietary interventions, and others are given advice that is not evidenced based.
 Use of eHealth technology, such as virtual education delivered by a dietician, may allow for more widespread access to dietary interventions for IBS.
 Virtual education can include one on one dietary education, online group-based education, and the use of apps.
 Currently, there is a gap in knowledge whether dietary intervention for IBS delivered virtually by a dietician is effective in treating IBS.

-This study is investigating whether the use of an evidence-based, virtual dietary intervention (delivered by a rained dietician) for IBS will be effective in reducing anxiety, depression, and perceived stress in people living with IBD.
+This study is investigating whether the use of an evidence-based, virtual dietary intervention (delivered by a trained dietician) for IBS will be effective in reducing anxiety, depression, and perceived stress in people living with IBD.

 Inflammatory Bowel Disease (IBD) includes Crohn's disease and ulcerative colitis.
 There are many treatment options for patients suffering from this disease.
 These options include immune suppressing drugs, surgery, and biologic drugs.
 Biologics are drugs that are designed to interfere with the patient's immune system in a targeted way.
 Despite biologic drugs being an important part of IBD care, there is no standard way to use them.
 Implementing a biologic care pathway (BCP) in clinics could help standardize care and improve treatment outcomes.
 Research has shown that using a care pathway is a great method to support clinical decision making.
 It may also improve disease outcomes for patients.
 This project aims to assess how well a BCP can be blended into clinical practice, improve health outcomes, and reduce healthcare system costs.